Skip to content

 Prayer Focus

-Pray for the eyes to recognize God where he most insists on being found — in suffering, in weakness, on the cross.
-Pray that the places in your life where God seems most absent would be reframed by the cross as the places where he is most determined to be present.
+Ask God for eyes to recognize him where he insists on being found — in weakness, in suffering, on the cross.
+Then name the one place in your life where he seems most absent, and ask him to show you that, by the logic of the cross, it may be the very place he is most at work.

 Meditation